 On January 26, 2021, the Company entered into a Loan Note and accompanying Economic Stimulus Program Loan Agreement with PIDC - Local Development Corporation, a Pennsylvania nonprofit corporation (the "Lender"), pursuant to which the Lender agreed to make a loan (the "Job Creation Loan") to the Company in a principal amount of \$1.0 million.
 The Job Creation Loan will be for a term of five years starting on February 18, 2021, the date of the issuance of a final certificate of occupancy for the Company's leased premises in Philadelphia, Pennsylvania.
-The Job Creation Loan is unsecured, bears no interest, and will be forgiven by the Lender in the amount of \$2,000 per full-time or "full time equivalent" (defined as two or more part time employees whose working hours total at least 35 hours a week) employee with an average salary of at least \$80,000 ("FT Employees"), up to a maximum amount equal to the amount of the Job Creation Loan, as calculated based on the average number of FT Employees employed at the Company's premises during the period of the 5-year term beginning on the date that is nine months prior to the maturity date and ending on the maturity date.
+The Job Creation Loan is unsecured, bears no interest, and will be forgiven by the Lender in the amount of \$2,000 per full-time or "full time equivalent" (defined as two or more part time employees whose working hours total at least 35 hours a week) employee with an average salary of at least \$80,000 ("FT Employees"), up to a maximum amount equal to the amount of the Job Creation Loan is not forgiven in full by the maturity date.
 If the Job Creation Loan is not forgiven in full by the maturity date, the remaining balance of the loan not forgiven will become payable on the maturity date.
 The Loan Note includes customary events of default.
 Upon the occurrence of an event of default, the Lender will have the right to exercise remedies against the Company, including the right to require immediate payment of all amounts due under the Loan Note.

-The Company concluded that it is not reasonably assured that all or a portion of the loan will be forgiven as of December 31, 2021, and therefore accounted for the Job Creation Loan as debt in accordance with ASC Topic 470, Debt, as opposed to an in-substance government grant, and classified as a long-term debt in its Condensed Consolidated Balance Sheets as of December 31, 2021.
+The Company concluded that it is not reasonably assured that all or a portion of the loan will be forgiven as of December 31, 2021, and therefore accounted for the Job Creation Loan as debt in accordance with ASC Topic 470, Debt, as opposed to an insubstance government grant, and classified as a long-term debt in its Condensed Consolidated Balance Sheets as of December 31, 2021.